-Advisor – Ms. Cooper
+Advisor – Mr. Hardy

 “Steppers” is a dance group that uses hands and feet to make music.
 Students typically meet after school two days a week unless a performance is approaching and then they meet more frequently.
 Throughout the year, Steppers perform and volunteer at events within District 87 and the greater Glen Ellyn community.
 Examples of events include Diversity Day, Turkey Trot, Pack the Place, Orchesis, Athletic Events and promotion of the Glenbard West Blood Drive.
 We focus on promoting diversity and service to others through dance.
 All are welcome!

-Advisor – Mrs. Bertane
+Advisor – Ms. McGann

 Student Council is the student voice of Glenbard West.
 Don’t be afraid to get involved.
 It is open to anyone with an opinion and a thought on how this school should be run.
-The Executive positions of President, Vice-President, Secretary/Treasurer, Special Events, Liaison and Publicity are elected in the spring.
-There are also 10 elected positions for each 70 class, 5 Representatives and 5 Board members.
+The Executive positions of President, Vice-President, Secretary/Treasurer, Special Events, Liaison, and Publicity are elected in the spring.
+There are also 10 elected positions for each 70 class, 5 Representatives, and 5 Board members.
 Representatives make up the body of members of Student Council and are responsible for Student Council activities.
 Board members have specific jobs including planning prom and giving the class gift.
 However, both Representatives and Board members work together on most projects.
 In addition to these positions, any student can become a member at large by filling out a brief form available at the beginning of the school year.
 Student Council holds general meetings every other week on a rotating schedule.
 The council is in charge of Homecoming, Holiday Havoc Week, Spring Follies Week, Teacher Appreciation, Staff Appreciation, and generally representing Glenbard West at community functions.
 In addition, the Council participates in Student Exchange Programs, Leadership Conferences, and various community service projects organized and designed within a given year.

 Students for Students

-Advisor – Ms. Mazzone and Ms. Meyer
+Advisors – Ms. Mazzone and Ms. Meyer

 Students for the Protection of Animals (SFPA)

-Advisor – Mr. Broccolo
+Advisor – TBA

 Students For the Protection of Animals, or SFPA, is an organization promoting the protection and welfare of animals.
 Throughout the year we will organize fundraisers to donate to popular campaigns and nearby shelters.
 We will also be volunteering at local organizations involved with protecting animal rights.

-Advisor – Ms. Mazzone
+Advisor – Ms. McMahon

 Target Success is a Big Brother/Big Sister Program.
 Incoming freshmen are matched with juniors and seniors who function as a supportive friend and positive peer.
 They are involved in a variety of activities during the school year – i.e., camping, gym nights, picnics.
 The purpose of the program is to encourage leadership potential as well as provide a support transition from the junior high school to the more autonomous and independent function of a high school student.
-Incoming freshmen begin the program in June of the eighth grade year.
+Incoming freshmen begin the program in June of the eighth-grade year.
 Any parent who has a student entering GWHS and would like them to participate should contact the sponsor in the spring of eighth grade.